 When you send Google request from the same IP, it ultimately bans you.
 However, by using a Google scraper API, you can scrape the Google search results fast and without getting blocked.

 The legality of scraping Google search data is largely discussed in the scraping field.
-Scraping publicly available data on the internet – including Google SERP data – is legal
+Scraping publicly available data on the internet – including Google SERP data – is legal.

 You can read more about the legality of web scraping in general here.

-Web Scraping Amazon Reviews using Python
+- Web Scraping Google News using Python

-Web Scraping Amazon Reviews using Python
+- Web Scraping Google Maps using Python